Chris Young: Has Jones become a passing fancy for Pats?

 All the while, Belichick never once said that you were going to be “the quarterback” when you were fully healthy, as he always did when talking about Brady during his 20-year stint in New England, and even about Newton after his COVID-19 absence during the 2020 season.
 Instead, Belichick constantly would refuse to commit to discussing “hypothetical” situations.

-On Monday against the Bears, you finally got to start again, but you felt under a microscope, and every unsuccessful play brought out early boos from the stands and calls for Zappe to replace you (which Patriots fans should frankly be embarrassed about).
+Last Monday against the Bears, you finally got to start again, but you felt under a microscope, and every unsuccessful play brought out early boos from the stands and calls for Bailey Zappe to replace you (which Patriots fans should frankly be embarrassed about).

 When you threw an interception on only your third series of the night, you were immediately yanked for Zappe, and you didn’t play again the rest of the night.

-Note: Editor’s note: This column was written before New England’s 22-17 victory over the Jets on Sunday.